-Black Friday 2018 UK: Black Friday is steadily creeping up.
-To make sure you’re well prepared for the big day, we’ve compiled this guide to answer the most pressing questions related to Black Friday 2018.
+Black Friday 2018 is steadily creeping up.
+To make sure you’re well prepared for the big day, we’ve compiled this guide to answer the most pressing questions related to Black Friday in the UK.

 - What is Black Friday?